Imusicapella

-Imusicapella is an internationally-acclaimed church choir based at the Our Lady of the Pillar Parish in Imus City, Province of Cavite, Philippines.
+Imusicapella is an internationally-acclaimed church choir based at the Diocesan Shrine and Parish of Our Lady of the Pillar in Imus City, Province of Cavite, Philippines.
 The choir regularly sings at the Imus Cathedral and St. Peregrine Chapel.

 Formed in 2002, Imusicapella has already embarked in eleven (11) international concert tours in countries such as Germany, Austria, Switzerland, Hungary, Italy, France, Spain, Bulgaria, The Netherlands, Poland, Czech Republic, South Korea, Japan, Taiwan and the US states of California, Nevada, Illinois, Iowa, Virginia, Washington DC, New Jersey, Pennsylvania and New York.

 They were the recipient of the “General Licerio Topacio Special Award” during the 2006 Parangal ng Bayan ng Imus for being an outstanding group of the city.
 They were a 6-time recipient of the Ani ng Dangal Award (Harvest of Honors) in 2012, 2013, 2016, 2018, 2019 and 2020 by the National Commission for Culture and the Arts (NCCA).